 Onslow Village conveyancing firms themselves provide us confirmation that they are on the Co-operative conveyancing panel as opposed to being supplied with a list from Co-operative directly.

-Forgive me if this question is silly but I am unexperienced as FTB of a ground floor flat in Onslow Village.
-Do I collect the keys to the property on the completion date from my lawyer?
-If this is the case, I will instruct a High Street conveyancing solicitor in Onslow Village?
+This question may be naive but I am wet behind the ears as FTB of a ground floor flat in Onslow Village.
+Do I receive the keys to the house on completion from my lawyer?
+If so, I will instruct a local conveyancing solicitor in Onslow Village?

 On the day of completion you will not be required to go to the conveyancers office in Onslow Village.
-Your solicitors will transfer the purchase money to the owner’s solicitors, and once they have received this, you will be invited to pick up the keys from the selling Agents and move into your new home.
+Conveyancing lawyers for you will transfer the completion advance to the owner’s solicitors, and once they have received this, you should be invited to collect the keys from the Estate Agents and move into your new home.
 This tends to happen early afternoon.

 I am currently in the process of buying my council flat in Onslow Village.
 I have a mortgage offer with TSB.
 Conveyancing is not something I have any knowledge of.
 Can I proceed without a solicitor easily?
 I think we can but we keep being told I should use one.
 Any advice?